leahmpring/githubportfolio/DanielsDistinctionPortfolio/CommunityEngagement-Leadership/README.md

 <i>April 2019 - June 2020</i>

 <table class="image">
-  <caption align="bottom">Did you know 68% of DU students had 4 or fewer drinks the last time they partied or socialized?
-Stick to 1 drink per hour!</caption>
   <tr>
     <td><img src="https://user-images.githubusercontent.com/91146906/151018455-c85f1384-062c-466b-ac52-d338eb03a261.jpg" width="400"></td>
     <br>Did you know 68% of DU students had 4 or fewer drinks the last time they partied or socialized?
 Stick to 1 drink per hour!